Mengyu8042/lassoLQA-Rpackage/README.md

 # lassoLQA-Rpackage
-The package is an implement of lasso via LQA in R.
+The lassoLQA package uses the local quardratic approximation (LQA) method to solve the problem of the least absolutle shrinkage and selection operator (lasso) in linear regression.